Histoires 〉〉 Livres 〉〉 The King's Will 〉〉 The Sacrifice - Livre 1 〉〉 Chapitre 〉〉 Prologue

 “Mother.”

 “It figures.”
 Caden’s mother-in-law appreciated traditions and rituals.
 She had pestered them during their visit to present their child to someone with second sight.
-They had had their daughter blessed by the priests in the name of the gods.
-For Lord Ambrose that was enough.
-It was an old tradition to have someone look at the child’s future.
-Caden and Raelynn had hoped for a child for so long, he didn’t care if their child turned to be lazy or a spendthrift.
+They had already had their daughter blessed by the priests in the name of the gods, and for Lord Ambrose, that was enough.
+It was an old tradition to have someone look into the child’s future.
+Caden and Raelynn had hoped for a child for so long, he didn’t care if their daughter turned out to be lazy or a spendthrift.
 He would love and guide her no matter what.
-He understood every day, looking at his daughter’s face, what unconditional love meant.
+Every day, as he looked at his daughter’s face, he understood what unconditional love meant.

 Caden put his arm around his wife, and they headed towards the house.
 He knocked on the door once, but nobody answered.
 He knocked a second time.
-The door finally opened with a creaking sound.
+The door finally opened with a creak.
 A roundish woman wearing dark robes appeared.
 She looked at them and their escort.

 “We are here to see Meloa,” Raelynn told her.

 “You three inside, your lads outside,” the woman demanded.
-She was missing a few teeth, the remaining ones looked in bad shape and she was a woman of few words.
+She was missing a few teeth, and the ones remaining were in bad shape.
+She was clearly a woman of few words.

 Caden was reluctant to leave their two guards behind, but they would remain close enough to hear if any commotion occurred inside.
-He nodded asking his men to wait for them outside, ready to intervene.
+He nodded, signalling his men to wait outdoors, ready to intervene.

-The couple entered and found themselves in a small and dark corridor.
-Caden was not impressed.
+The couple entered and found themselves in a small, dark corridor.
+Caden was unimpressed.
 The interior of the house was as neglected as the outside.
-There was not enough light.
-Caden pulled his wife closer.
+There was little light.
+He pulled his wife closer.

-“You pay now,” the woman required, holding out her hand.
+“You pay now,” the woman said, holding out her hand.
 Why bother with manners?
 Caden thought.

 Raelynn looked up at her husband, who reached for his small leather pouch.
-He opened it, took two silver coins and put them in her dirty hand.
+He opened it, took out two silver coins, and put them in her dirty hand.
 The woman didn’t move and kept her hand out.
-Caden looked at his wife who gestured towards his pouch.
-The man sighed and gave her two more silver coins.
-She took one, bit it and satisfied, pocketed it.
+Caden looked at his wife, who gestured towards his pouch.
+He sighed and gave her two more silver coins.
+She took one, bit into it, and, satisfied, pocketed it.

-Caden hadn’t even seen the small stairs near the door.
-He looked at them suspiciously.
-He took his daughter from his wife, so she could climb them easily without tripping on her clothing.
-They reached a second story with only one big room.
-It smelled of herbs and all the windows were closed.
-Like the rest of the house, it was poorly lighted and sparsely decorated, as if the occupants had just moved in.
-A woman was sitting behind a round wooden table.
-She was shuffling cards at a great speed with her short nails painted black.
-Caden looked at his wife in disbelief and she just shrugged.
-Raelynn took her daughter back and moved forward, greeting the woman.
+Caden hadn’t even noticed the small stairs near the door.
+He eyed them suspiciously.
+He took his daughter from his wife so she could climb without tripping on her dress.
+They reached the second floor, which had only one large room.
+It smelled of herbs, and all the windows were closed.
+Like the rest of the house, it was poorly lit and sparsely decorated as though the occupants had just moved in.
+A woman was sitting behind a round wooden table, shuffling cards at great speed with her short nails painted black.
+Caden looked at his wife in disbelief, but she just shrugged.
+Raelynn took their child back and moved forward, greeting the woman.

-“For your daughter,” the woman noted putting her cards down standing up.
+“For your daughter,” the woman interrupted, putting her cards down and standing up.
 “Put her on the table.”

-The little girl was looking up at the adults with her big brown eyes, her fingers in her mouth.
-She lifted her legs up to play with her feet.
+The little girl looked up at the adults with her big brown eyes, fingers in her mouth.
+She lifted her legs to play with her feet.

-“Your child is adorable,” the woman spoke.
+“Your child is adorable,” the woman remarked.
 She took a necklace from around her neck.
-The pendant on the necklace was in the shape of a moon.
-She let it rock over the baby’s body.
+The pendant was shaped like a moon.
+She let it sway over the baby’s body.
 The pendant moved slightly.
 Meloa shook her head.

-“No, for you it will be the sun,” she told the cooing baby.
-She put the pendant back around her neck and took another one in the form of a sun.
-She swung it over the baby and it moved rapidly.
-Thalen tried to grab it but she moved it out of her reach, letting it rock over her legs.
+“No, for you, it will be the sun,” she told the cooing baby.
+She put the pendant back around her neck and took another one, this time in the form of a sun.
+She swung it over the baby, and it moved rapidly.
+Thalen tried to grab it, but Meloa moved it out of reach, letting it rock over her legs.

 “She is a daughter of the sun,” she remarked, smiling.